 Wherever possible, cutting into the panel should be avoided.
-As the panel has polyurethane finished to give maximum water protection.
+This is because the panel is polyurethane finished to give maximum water protection.
 If the seal is broken by cutting the panel, it will ultimately weaken the panel's defence against water.

-If cuts are essential (to allow for pipe runs etc.) then the following steps must be taken:
+If cuts in the panel are essential (to allow for pipe runs etc.) then the following steps must be taken:

-- To prevent surface splinters, score the section to be cut with a sharp knife before cutting. - B. Use a fine tooth, cross cut saw. - C. It is essential that all freshly exposed timber is re-sealed using a varnish.
+1. To prevent surface splinters, score the section to be cut with a sharp knife before cutting.

+2. Use a fine tooth, cross cut saw.

+3. It is essential that all freshly exposed timber is re-sealed using a varnish.
 Failure to re-seal timber may result in water penetrating the panel and damaging it.
-Failure to re-seal will also invalidate the product warranty. - D. If the cut area is in a location that is likely to be regularly splashed then it should also be sealed with silicone to prevent water seeping onto the cut and re varnished surface.
+Failure to re-seal will also invalidate the product warranty.

+4. If the cut area is in a location that is likely to be regularly splashed then it should also be sealed with silicone to prevent water seeping onto the cut and re varnished surface